tomeichlersmith/hps-env/README.md

 ### Note
 We are transitioning to a more integrated design for the environment container based on [distrobox](https://github.com/89luca89/distrobox).
-If you are using `docker` or `podman` on your computer, install distrobox and use a container after v0.11.0.
+If you are using `docker` or `podman` on your computer, install distrobox and use a container _after_ v0.11.0.

 The environment script is lagging behind and may not support the latest container.

 ## Quick Start
-If you do not intend to develop the containerized environment itself and just wish to use it, all you need is the environment script (or distrobox).
+If you do not intend to develop the containerized environment itself and just wish to use it, all you need is a container runner (and distrobox).

-### distrobox
+### docker and distrobox
 Create a distrobox using the image built from this repo on DockerHub.
 ```
 distrobox create -i tomeichlersmith/hps-env:edge -n hps-env -H /full/path/to/hps